Huntsville Wills & Estates Attorneys

 Who should have a last will and testament?
 Every adult who owns any property or has children should have a will.
 If you die without a will, the laws of the state will determine who gets your assets, and your wishes may not be honored.

-For more than 70 years, the Huntsville law firm of Johnston, Moore & Thompson has provided estate planning and probate administration services to clients throughout northern Alabama.
-Our estate planning practice is currently led by attorney Cynthia Thompson, who has more than two decades of relevant legal experience in probate law.
+For more than 70 years, the Huntsville law firm of Johnston, Moore & Weston has provided estate planning and probate administration services to clients throughout northern Alabama.
+Our estate planning practice is currently led by attorney Cynthia Weston, who has more than two decades of relevant legal experience in probate law.

 Our Estate Planning Services